Guide to Student Services at Ohlone College

 (510) 659-6100 Fremont Campus

-The Office of Admissions and Records provides students with registration assistance, transcripts and enrollment verifications; and degree and certification processing.
+The Office of Admissions and Records provides students with admission and registration assistance, transcripts and enrollment verifications, and degree and certification processing.

 WebAdvisor provides access to student accounts around the clock.

-Official transcripts and Enrollment Verifications are normally produced within five (5) business days.
+Enrollment Verifications are normally produced within five (5) business days.
 Students should allow for additional processing time during registration periods.
-Express transcripts are not available during peak registration periods.

 At the Newark campus, visit the Newark Student Services Center for admissions and records assistance.